Vienna3007/SCT_WD_2/README.md

-# Quiz Game Application 🎮
+# Modern Calculator Web Application 🌊

-A responsive and interactive Quiz Game Application built using HTML, CSS, and JavaScript.
+A responsive and interactive calculator web application built using HTML, CSS, and JavaScript.

-This project dynamically displays quiz questions, tracks user progress, saves quiz state using localStorage, and provides a final score screen with a modern glassmorphism UI.
+This project features a modern ocean-blue aesthetic UI with glassmorphism effects, responsive design, keyboard support, and smooth hover animations.

 ---